-By engaging in a series of guided explorations to establish a common foundation, members of this work group will engage in informed discussion about generative AI applications, approaches, and experiences in the classroom and their potential impact on teaching and learning.
+By engaging in a series of guided explorations to establish a common foundation, members of the Academics Work Group will engage in informed discussion about generative AI applications, approaches, and experiences in the classroom and their potential impact on teaching and learning.
 This group will:

 Explore the applications, capabilities, and limitations of existing generative AI tools, both stand-alone products and current integrations in essential software programs and resources, to enhance teaching and learning.